vgsr/vgsr/readme.txt

 This plugin is not hosted in the official WordPress repository.
 Instead, updating is supported through use of the [GitHub Updater](https://github.com/afragen/github-updater/) plugin by @afragen and friends.

 == Changelog ==

+= 0.2.1 =
+* Improves visibility of gallery posts in breadcrumbs, nav menus etc.
+* Adds support for Responsive Lightbox

 = 0.2.0 =
 * Adds theme-compat logic for custom templates